Lkamm/03-Juicy-Brick-Breaker/README.md

 paddle is animated
-bricks change colors when hit and cycle through colors They also sway added shaders, a background VHS shader
+bricks change colors when hit and cycle through colors They also sway added particles to both the paddle and bricks added shaders, a background VHS shader